 If you’re not sure exactly which Pin to promote, try using the filters on the “Pick a Pin” screen to see your most clicked and most saved Pins from the last 30 days.
 This can give you a sense of what content is already working for your business on Pinterest.

 Step 8.
 Decide where to link your Pin

 On the next screen, “Add Pin details,” you can give your Pin an optional name.
 But the more important thing you’ll do here is determine where on your website you’ll send Pinners who click on your Promoted Pin.

 Think carefully here about how best to maximize the traffic you generate.
 Link to a page specifically targeted to Pinterest visitors, preferably one that directly corresponds to the Pin they’ve just clicked.
 And be sure to use UTM tracking parameters to collect tracking information.

-Pinterest’s conversion tracking allows you to track page visits, sign-ups, purchases, and custom conversions like repins and closeups.
-To set it up, click on “Conversion tracking” under the Ads menu on your profile, then select the types of conversion you want to track.
+Pinterest’s conversion tracking allows you to track page visits, sign-ups, purchases, and custom conversions like saves and closeups.
+To set it up, click on Conversion tracking under the Ads menu on your profile, then select the types of conversion you want to track.

-With that in mind, it’s a good idea to have a thorough read through Pinterest’s advertising standards to make sure you’re following the rules and maximizing your ads’ chances of success.
+With that in mind, it’s a good idea to read through Pinterest’s advertising standards to make sure you’re following the rules and maximizing your ads’ chances of success.